 Each student has the right to expect the College to fulfill its educational mission.
 It is the responsibility of the College to establish and maintain high academic standards as well as the authority to adopt and implement standards of orderly conduct that will promote an environment conducive to learning and meaningful individual development.
 The following mutual rights and responsibilities, institutional and student, are set forth with accompanying procedures for implementation.

 The submission of an application for admission to Richard Bland College represents a voluntary decision on the part of the applicant to comply with and be governed by the rules, policies, and regulations as published in College documents or provided on the College website.
 The College fulfills its responsibility by administering discipline up to and including expulsion of a student whose conduct or academic performance is found unsatisfactory.
 This action is taken only after permitting the student an appropriate hearing or investigation, as applicable, and appeal.
-The admission standards are approved by the Board of Visitors of William & Mary and administered by the Director of Admissions.
+The admission standards are administered by the Director of Admissions.

 II.
 Discrimination, Harassment, and Retaliation Policy